Welcome to today's edition of the Rush 24-7 podcast.

 Here's the Clinton's office is up in Harlem at 155th Street and something or other.

-And he's moving the Clinton Foundation offices down to Wall Street, Water Street, I think is where he's going.
+And he's moving the Clinton Foundation offices down to Wall Street.

-He's gonna maintain his presidential, his ex-presidential office in Harlem, but the big stuff is leaving.
+He's going to maintain his presidential, his ex-presidential office in Harlem.

-Now the original story on this is you know presidents, ex-presidents are given a budget to set up their post-presidential office.
+Now, the original story on this is, you know, presidents, ex-presidents are given a budget to set up their post-presidential office.

-Well, what better way to continue the illusion here?
+What better way to continue the illusion here?

-I've the first black president, so I'll open my office up in Harlem.
+So I'll open my office up in Harlem.

 And all these guys up in Harlem, oh, they couldn't have been happier.

-We ought audio sound bites on this.
+We bought audio soundbites on this.

 It's going to save money.

-It's gonna cut down on expenses.
+It's going to cut down on expenses.

 I don't know.